CGAL/cgal/Polyhedron/demo/Polyhedron/Mainpage.md

 Creating a simple Plugin
 ============
 A basic plugin will inherit from Polyhedron_demo_plugin_interface.
 It can also inherits from the Polyhedron_demo_plugin_helper instead, for a more detailed model of plugin.
-Its name must be of the form Polyhedron_demo_xxxx_yyyy_plugin.
+Its name must be of the form Polyhedron_demo_xxxx_yyyy_plugin. \n
-In the CMakeList.txt file, in the section Plugins, add the following lines :
+<b>In the CMakeList.txt file, in the section Plugins, add the following lines :</b>

     polyhedron_demo_plugin(xxxx_yyyy_plugin Polyhedron_demo_xxxx_yyyy_plugin)
     target_link_libraries(xxxx_yyyy_plugin scene_polyhedron_item)

   [init]: @ref Polyhedron_demo_plugin_helper#init(QMainWindow *, Scene_interface *)
-  The class must contain the following lines :
+  The class must contain the following lines :\n

-    Q_OBJECT
-    Q_INTERFACES(Polyhedron_demo_plugin_interface)
+    Q_OBJECT\n
+    Q_INTERFACES(Polyhedron_demo_plugin_interface)\n
-    Q_PLUGIN_METADATA(IID "com.geometryfactory.PolyhedronDemo.PluginInterface/1.0")
+    Q_PLUGIN_METADATA(IID "com.geometryfactory.PolyhedronDemo.PluginInterface/1.0")\n

 In the function [init], get a reference to the Scene  and to the MainWindow.
-Then, create and link the actions of the plugin.
+Then, create and link the actions of the plugin.\n
-Create a list of QActions containing the actions of the plugin.
+Create a list of QActions containing the actions of the plugin.\n Add the following line:

+    actionName->setProperty("submenuName", "Name_you_want_for_your_submenu");

-If the plugin implements a new Scene_item, please notice that a Scene_itam have a number of functions that will need a reference to the Viewer through the Viewer_interface type.
+to place your action in a submenu in the Operation Menu.\n If the plugin implements a new Scene_item, please notice that a Scene_itam have a number of functions that will need a reference to the Viewer through the Viewer_interface type.

 A plugin must always contain